 What will happen to the donated eggs once they are retrieved?

-The donated eggs will be combined in the laboratory with sperm collected from the recipient’s husband’s to achieve fertilization.
+The fresh or frozen donate eggs will be combined in the laboratory with sperm collected from the recipient’s husband to achieve fertilization.
 Resultant embryos will later be transferred into the recipient’s uterus.
 Based on the recipient couple’s desires, additional embryos may be cryopreserved (frozen) to be used in the future, donated to other infertile couples, used for research, or discarded.

 Does the egg donor have any legal rights or responsibilities to their eggs?